Gardner, Hubbardston police warn of older man trying to lure girls into white van

 Hubbardston police are investigating a report of a man acting suspiciously toward two 11-year-old girls who were waiting for a school bus Monday morning.

-“They saw a white van, it had tinted back windows, male party driving it with a hat and some glasses on,” said Sergeant Ryan Couture.
+“They saw a white van, it had tinted back windows, male party driving it with a hat and some glasses on,” Sergeant Ryan Couture said.
 “They noticed him with a cell phone out the window.
 He was taking pictures or video of them.
 They then ran in the house and told their mother.”

-Then on Tuesday evening in Gardner, police say two young girls were approached by an older man with blonde hair, also in a white van.
-Police say the girls ran away when the man asked them to get in his car and offered them candy.
+Then on Tuesday evening in Gardner, police said two young girls were approached by an older man with blonde hair, also in a white van.
+The girls ran away when the man asked them to get in his car and offered them candy, police added.

 “It could be connected,” Couture said.
 “We’re not positive at this point, we’re still investigating, but the white van connection is all we really have to go on at this point.”